aallali/N-Puzzle-Js/README.md

     puzzle,
     greedy: false, // true == ignore the treeLevel score
     uniform: false, // true == ignore the heuristic score
-    heuristic: "manhattan" // the heuristic to use
+    heuristic: ["manhattan", "linearConflicts"] // the heuristic to use }
-}
 ```